SOLD OUT! Puppies cannot be made to order

 People bring pregnant dogs into the UK, smuggled in tiny spaces in the backs of cars.
 They then register the puppies here, sell them off for a fortune and then go home to breed again from that bitch at her next season.
 NB: Registration on the Kennel Club Activity Register does not mean that the dog is a pedigree!

 Sadly, when it comes to dogs, you don’t ‘get what you pay for’.
 Responsible breeders will charge a reasonable amount to cover their costs, including health testing of course.
 Unscrupulous people, breeding for financial gain, will charge whatever people are prepared to pay.
-So if it is costing thousands, it’s not been well-bred.
+So if it is costing thousands, it’s not necessarily been well-bred.

 Ask for help?